Imperial Cup Preview, Tips, Runners & Trends

 Imperial Cup Past Winners

 Here are the Imperial Cup past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won along with the age & weight of the horse.
+Each row details the year of the race, the horse that won, and the horse's age & weight.
 The horse's trainer and the jockey at the time of winning the Imperial Cup are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: The race was abandoned in 2020 because of a waterlogged course.